Qualifying Life Event

 - The date of your first premium payment

-When the time has come to buy a new plan or make changes to an existing plan, there is certain qualifying life event documentation that you may need to provide to become eligible.
-Documentation needs to be submitted within 30 or 60 days (depending on the plan) and each piece of documentation needs to be signed and dated.
+When the time comes to buy a new plan or make changes to an existing plan, there is certain qualifying life event documentation that you may need to provide to become eligible.
+Documentation needs to be submitted within 30 or 60 days (depending on the plan), and each piece of documentation needs to be signed and dated.
 When documents are difficult to provide, an affidavit is usually sufficient.

 - Aging out of a parent’s plan: Proof of prior coverage within the last 60 days